 Even thought we all know “Turkish coffee” expression, tea is much more popular in Turkey.
 It is served in small and cute glasses and it is drinkable everywhere!
 Drinking tea in Turkey is very popular event among friends.
 When in Italy people meet for a coffee, people in Turkey meet for a cup of tea.
 A very common drink is also Ayran, which is mostly used as a quick snack or a drink when eating a meal.
 It is actually yoghurt mixed with salt.
 The streets of Istanbul and other bigger cities are also full with fruit stands, where you can get freshly squeezed juice – most popular are pomegranates and oranges, but the choice is wide.
 Even though Turkey is mostly Islamic country, we can also find Rakı here – strong national alcoholic Turkish drink, which can be found also in Greece and on Balkans, but under a different name.
 You can drink it straight or mix it with water, from where you get a white look.

-If you are a foodie and you have never been to Turkey, I am not really sure what are you waiting for.
+Food in Istanbul and all around Turkey is so delicious and important that Turkey is one of the places for foodies.
 You will LOVE it here.
 It is hard to find so many delicious and diverse food in one place.
 And if you are not convinced with that, I can easily say, you will never be hungry, when you travel to Turkey!
 How to eat good and safe on your travels, read in my travel tip.